 Tools that honor the Snap Raster environment will adjust the extent of output rasters so that they match the cell alignment of the specified snap raster.

-A Snap Raster is typically used where inputs to tools:
+A snap raster is typically used when inputs to tools:

 - Have different cell alignments

 - Have different cell resolutions

 - Specifying a snap raster does not change the values in the output extent control immediately; however, the extent is adjusted during execution.

 - The lower left corner of the extent is snapped to a cell corner of the snap raster, and the upper right corner is adjusted using the output cell size.
 As a result, when the output cell size is the same as the snap raster cell size, the cells in the output raster are aligned with the cells of the snap raster.

 - In general, the snap raster is applied to tools that output a raster.
 The extent is not snapped when the output is a feature class, table, or file.